Kristopher Negrón: Seattle Mariners

 On August 30, 2018, Negrón was traded to the Seattle Mariners for cash considerations and he was added to the major league roster on September 1.
-He batted .219/.242/.313 for the year.
-For the season, he had the fastest baserunning sprint speed of all major league third basemen, at 29.5 feet/second.
-He was outrighted to the AAA Tacoma Rainiers on March 13, 2019 when he did not make the roster out of spring training In 82 games for Tacoma, he hit .310 wit 12 homers and 61 RBI.
-On July 16, the Mariners selected his contract and brought him back to the majors where he hit .217 in 10 games.
+He batted .219/.242/.313 combined for the Mariners and Diamondbacks in 2018.
+That season, he had the fastest baserunning sprint speed of all MLB third basemen, at 29.5 feet/second.
+He was outrighted to the Triple–A Tacoma Rainiers on March 13, 2019, when he did not make the roster out of spring training In 82 games for Tacoma, he hit .310 wit 12 homers and 61 RBI.
+On July 16, the Mariners brought him back to the majors, where he hit .217 in 10 games.

 Los Angeles Dodgers

 On July 9, 2019, Negrón was traded to the Los Angeles Dodgers in exchange for minor league infielder Daniel Castro.
 In his first at bat with the team, Negron hit a home run off Kyle Freeland of the Colorado Rockies.
+He was placed on the injured list on August 20, returning to the team on August 30.
+He hit a single in his final MLB at-bat in the Dodgers' final regular season game.
 He played in 30 games for the Dodgers, hitting .259.
+He was left of the team's roster for the National League Division Series.